kohei-us/mdds/doc/rtree/quickstart.rst

     value: first rectangle data
     value: first point data

-indicating that the query region does overlap with two of the stored values
+indicating that the query region does overlap with two of the stored values.

 Note that the :cpp:func:`~mdds::rtree::search` method takes exactly two arguments; the first one specifies the search region while the second two